Haji001/Terraform_Works/README.md

 It also contains a Python script that detects if there are any files left in the S3 bucket after being cleaned out and sends an alert to the DevOps team.

-This is a code assessment project for Success Academy Charter Schools.

-## Important Note ⚠️

-To Success Academy Devops Team, please change the neccessary values such as the email and etc, so you can receive alerts.
-Also, change the cron job if you need to when testing the project at the time you want.
 ## Documentation 📝